UltraMessaging/um_python/README.md

 We actively encourage our users to submit improvements to this project.
-If your UM Python submission is better served as a separate project, we will link to it, or will even host it if you prefer.
+If your UM Python submission is better served as a separate project, we will link to it, or will even consider hosting it under the UltraMessaging org if you prefer.
 See [To Do](#to-do) for more information.

 ## Why Make Users Generate the API?
 Why Not Just Ship the Wrapper?